mbanerjeepalmer/maurice-fm/src/routes/finest-tv.md

 ![Highlights show](/assets/Highlights.png)
 ![Commentators](/assets/Commentators.png)
 Other sports coverage earnestly foists the action in your face.
 Half time in the Merseyside Derby doesn't pan away to a brief exploration of Liverpool Docks.
 Commentators at Silverstone don't muse about the area's geology.
-No,we have to be breathlessly told before, during and after that every moment is filled with drama; and this is the Avengers of commentary teams; and we need fake drums and explosions because they think we're too stupid to pay attention without them.
+No, we have to be breathlessly told before, during and after that every moment is filled with drama; and this is the Avengers of commentary teams; and we need fake drums and explosions because they think we're too stupid to pay attention without them.

 Urbane commentary, delivered in a laid-back manner, letting the race deliver the drama.